 Spousal Support (Alimony)

-Either spouse can ask the judge to change the support amount if the situation changes.
-For more information on how to change a support order, click here.
+Either spouse can ask the judge to change the support order amount if the situation changes.

 Child support orders generally last until a child turns 18, or until up to age 19 for a full-time high school student living at home.

 If you would like more information, please call us to set up a consultation.